mi-examples/pp-dev-js/packages/create-pp-dev/README.md

 ## Overview

 `@metricinsights/create-pp-dev` is a CLI tool for scaffolding new MetricInsights Portal Page projects.
-It provides various templates to help you get started quickly with Portal Page development.
+It provides various templates to help you start quickly with Portal Page development.

 ## Requirements